Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Introduction

 \section{Introduction}

 Electroencephalography (EEG) is a direct and non-invasive measurement of electrical brain activity and is an essential modality for brain research \citep{Raduntz2018, Casson2019} and clinical diagnosis.
-EEG monitoring plays a critical role for studying sleep \citep{Patanaik2018}, human cognition \citep{Zarjam2015}, mental states \citep{Zeng2018}, and various health conditions \citep{Raduntz2018}, as well as for brain-computer interfaces \citep{Lebedev2017, Casson2019}.
-In many applications, a high-density scalp recording system with many EEG channels is used.
+EEG monitoring plays a critical role for studying sleep \citep{Patanaik2018}, human cognition \citep{Zarjam2015}, mental states \citep{Zeng2018}, brain-computer interfaces \citep{Lebedev2017, Casson2019}, as well as various health conditions \citep{Raduntz2018}.
+In many of these applications, a high-density scalp recording system with many EEG channels is used.
 However, such a recording setup is bound to a laboratory setting and requires tedious preparation steps with expert supervision.
-The montage is usually uncomfortable and combined with a decay in signal quality over time.
+The EEG montage is usually uncomfortable and is accompanied by a decline in signal quality over time.
 Therefore, it is unsuitable for long-term monitoring or remote applications without expert supervision.
-Consequently, there is an emerging interest in monitoring EEG remotely without time constraints and geographical limitations.
-Wearable EEG devices have been developed to provide users with a comfortable and user-friendly way to self-monitor EEG in the wild with minimal interruption in everyday life.
-These devices target research applications, such as drowsiness detection \citep{Li2015}, sleep-wake monitoring \citep{Sterr2018}, or slow-wave modulation with auditory stimulation during sleep \citep{Ferster2019}, but also clinical applications in a remote setting can be envisioned, such as long-term screening for epilepsy or sleep disorders.
+Consequently, there is an emerging interest in EEG technologies that enable remote monitoring without time constraints and geographical limitations.
+Wearable EEG devices have been developed to provide users with a comfortable, user-friendly way to self-monitor EEG in the wild with minimal disruption to everyday life.
+These devices target research applications, such as drowsiness detection \citep{Li2015}, sleep-wake monitoring \citep{Sterr2018}, or slow-wave modulation with auditory stimulation during sleep \citep{Ferster2019}, but also clinical applications in a remote setting can be envisioned, such as long-term screening for epilepsy or sleep disorders. {\revisionb Many of these devices are Internet of Medical Things (IoMT) ready.
+IoMT-enabled wearables are embedded within a larger healthcare infrastructure, enabling quasi-real-time data streaming and cloud-based EEG processing and analytics.}

-The EEG is inherently noisy and subject to various types of artifacts in both laboratory and ambulant settings.
-All kinds of artifacts contaminate the EEG and significantly reduce signal quality.
-Cable and skin tensions as well as electrode displacement during subject movement generate motion artifacts \citep{Craik2019}.
-Eye movements and blinking induce high-amplitude artifacts.
-Changing muscle activity results in amplitude variations and high-frequency noise.
-The electric activity of the heart causes rhythmic spikes visible in the EEG.
-Sweating and altering the pressure on the electrodes influence the contact impedance, introducing slow DC variations \citep{Nathan2016}.
-Furthermore, novel electrode materials \citep{Leach2020} and a changing environment can also induce noise \citep{Teplan2002}.